juliafmorgado/julia/content/english/posts/2024-04-04_cloud-native-dev-challenge2.md

 1. Start the server with `node server.js`.
 2. Open your web browser to view your front-end application or use tools like Postman to make requests to your server.
 3. Use the `/save` endpoint to save texts and `/all` to retrieve them.
 You should see that texts persist across server restarts, as they're now stored in a file.
+4. To stop the server just press `ctl+C`

 ## Step 3: Branching and Implementing Database Persistence
-Switch to a new branch named sql from the main branch by running the command `git checkout -b sql`
+Create a new branch named `sql` by running the command `git checkout -b sql`

 ### Set up PostgreSQL
+**1. Install PostgreSQL**
-1. Install PostgreSQL with Homebrew by running `brew install postgresql@15` or through [this documentation](https://www.postgresqltutorial.com/postgresql-getting-started/install-postgresql-macos/)
+Install it with Homebrew by running `brew install postgresql@15` or follow the installation instructions provided in the [official documentation](https://www.postgresqltutorial.com/postgresql-getting-started/install-postgresql-macos/).
+**2. Start PostgreSQL**
-2. Start PostgreSQL with the brew command `brew services start postgresql@15`
+Start the PostgreSQL service using Homebrew: `brew services start postgresql@15` **3.
+Add PostgreSQL client tools (binaries) to PATH**
-3. Add PostgreSQL client tools (binaries) to your system's PATH so you can use the `psql` command, otherwise the command is not recognized.

-You can add them to your PATH by adding the following line to your shell profile file `echo 'export PATH="/opt/homebrew/opt/postgresql@15/bin:$PATH"' >> ~/.zshrc`.
+To use the psql command, ensure PostgreSQL client tools are in your system's PATH.
+Add the following line to your shell profile file (~/.zshrc for Z shell):

+`echo 'export PATH="/opt/homebrew/opt/postgresql@15/bin:$PATH"' >> ~/.zshrc`.

 This command appends the specified directory to your ~/.zshrc file, which is the configuration file for the Z shell (assuming you are using the Z shell).
 It ensures that every time you open a new terminal session, the PostgreSQL binaries will be included in your PATH, allowing you to use commands like `psql`.

 After running this command, remember to restart your terminal or source the `~/.zshrc` file to apply the changes by running `source ~/.zshrc`.

-4. Access the PostgreSQL
+**4. Access the PostgreSQL CLI**
 Access the command line interface by running `psql postgres`.
 This command connects you to the PostgreSQL database server, and you'll be logged into the `postgres` database by default as the `postgres` user.
 The `postgres` database is a default database meant for administrative purposes.

-5. Create a New PostgreSQL Database
+**5. Create a New PostgreSQL Database**
 From the PostgreSQL CLI, create a new database for your application by running the command `CREATE DATABASE your_database_name;`.
 Replace `your_database_name` with your preferred database name, I've named it challenge2.

-6. Connect to Your New Database
+**6. Connect to Your New Database**
-To connect to the database you just created, use the following command `psql challenge2`.
+To connect to the database you just created, use the following command `\c challenge2`.

-7. Create a Table
+**7. Create a Table**
-Now that you're connected to your new database, you can create a table to store texts.
+Once connected to challenge2, create a table named texts to store text content.
 Here’s an example command to create a simple table:

 ```
 CREATE TABLE texts (
     id SERIAL PRIMARY KEY,